mapierce/WaveTab/README.md

 [![License](https://img.shields.io/cocoapods/l/WaveTab.svg?style=flat)](https://cocoapods.org/pods/WaveTab)
 [![Platform](https://img.shields.io/cocoapods/p/WaveTab.svg?style=flat)](https://cocoapods.org/pods/WaveTab)

+## About

+WaveTab is a `UITabBarController` that acts like a wave when moving between tabs.
+It works everywhere you'd expect it to, rotates, and scales according to device.
+It was inspired by a [plat4m](https://www.instagram.com/p/BtyXrgLjVkD/?igshid=8fsg1k1l0tt9) design.

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

 ## Requirements
+- Swift 4.2
+- iOS 10.0

 ## Installation